kienntfs1013/command-patern-demo-unity/README.md

 </div>

 <div>
-- Finally, we just need to write the Input handler function in the Update function of the InputHandler
+- Finally, we just need to write the Input handler function in the Update function of the InputHandler.cs
 </div>